DougBeney/jekyll-pug/README.md

 After that, type `bundle install` in your Terminal.

-*If you're having trouble setting up your Gemfile, [here is our example Gemfile](https://github.com/DougBeney/jekyll-pug/blob/master/test-site/Gemfile).*
+*If you're having trouble setting up your Gemfile, make sure to include the line `source "https://rubygems.org"` at the top of your Gemfile.*

 ---